-He is currently completing two books: Rooted Cosmopolitans: Human Rights and Jewish Politics in the Twentieth Century (Yale University Press), and an edited volume, The Law of Strangers: Jewish Lawyering and International Law in Historical Perspective (Cambridge University Press).
+He is currently completing two books: Rooted Cosmopolitans: Jews and Human Rights in the Twentieth Century (Yale University Press, 2018), and an edited volume, The Law of Strangers: Jewish Lawyering and International Law in Historical Perspective (Cambridge University Press, forthcoming).

 His other research interests include American Jewish politics, the past and present of Zionism, contemporary Jewish culture, and the history of Jewish music.
-He serves as scholar-in-residence at Pro Musica Hebraica in Washington, DC, where he curates historically-informed concerts at the Kennedy Center for the Performing Arts.
+For ten years he servedas scholar-in-residence at Pro Musica Hebraica in Washington, DC, where he curatedhistorically-informed concerts at the Kennedy Center for the Performing Arts.

 The Most Musical Nation: Jews and Culture in the Late Russian Empire (New Haven: Yale University Press, 2010; paperback edition, 2013).

 - Association for Jewish Studies Jordan Schnitzer Book Award in Cultural Studies and Media Studies, Honorable Mention

 - Foundation for Jewish Culture Sidney and Hadassah Musher Publication Award for Outstanding First Book in Field of Jewish Studies